erythana/EveSquadron/README.md

 ## Some additional information
 This tool queries the official ESI API and also the zKillboard API (credits to Squizz Caphinator) for information about the latest killboard activity of each player.<br />
-It only accesses public availble information and doesn't share anything with anyone.<br />
+It only accesses public available information and doesn't share anything with anyone.<br />
 This project is inspired by 'Pirates Little Helper' which is not maintained anymore and also not natively available on other platforms than Windows.

 ## Roadmap